 By linking up all your relevant content, (articles, web pages, landing pages etc) you are showing Google that you know what you’re talking about, and that you do this better than anyone else.
 Google will reward you with overall authority of that topic, and by having a well connected website, it will make it much easier for the search engine to crawl, which will also help to boost your search rankings.

 Join two of our consultants on a content strategy webinar, where they'll talk you through the process of setting up topic clusters and give you insight into some of the tips and tricks they've picked up whilst doing this for our clients.

-But we’re not writing content for search engines anymore, we’re creating content that will help to educate our audiences and help prospective customers find us.
+Of course, we’re not just writing content for search engines.
+We’re creating content that will help to educate our audiences and help prospective customers find us.

 When we’re looking to make a purchase, and we spend time doing research online, we want to find things easily, and we want to find them fast.
 Imagine how great it would be if we stumbled across a piece of content that answered our original question.
 Most good articles will do this, but they often throw up more questions that you’ll want answering, and you’ll have to go back to Google to find the answers.

 What if our original article not only gave us the other questions we should be thinking about but might not have considered, but also gave us a quick and easy route to find those answers without having to go back to our Google search results?

 New to inbound?
 Learn about the inbound marketing methodology and how to get started.

 Here you can see that this cluster is focused around HubSpot.
 We’ve added eight sub-topics that we want to create content around to grow our authority in this area.